The Original Tour: History

 The Original Tour was founded in by June 1951 by the London Transport Executive at the time of The Festival of Britain.
 In 1986 it was privatised, being sold to London Coaches / Blue Triangle.
 In December 1997 it was sold to Arriva.
 In March 2001 the London Pride Sightseeing business was purchased.

 In September 2014, the business was sold to RATP Dev.
 The business was rebranded to Tootbus London in July 2021, in line with other RATP Dev-owned sightseeing operations being rebranded under the Tootbus identity.

-City Sightseeing operations ceased and transferred to Julia Travel.
+In December 2025, the company was acquired by FirstGroup and renamed as The Original Tour on the 75th anniversary of the company.

 Sightseeing tours

 After purchase of a 24-hour ticket, 48-hour ticket or 72-hour ticket, ticket-holders may board any of the tour routes at over 40 different stops without another charge.
 Services operate daily, with a recorded audio guide in English and several other languages which can be listened to with headphones.
 A river cruise is also included in the ticket price.

-Tootbus London operates three sightseeing routes, which are as follows:
+The Original Tour operates three sightseeing routes, which are as follows: